“The fourth movement of [Bernstein’s] concerto, dedicated to Agathon, contains some of the most beautiful music of any 20th-century score.”

 For the composer who would produce Maria, Somewhere, and One Hand, One Heart in less than a year’s time, Bernstein was more than up to the task of finding the softness in the human heart, as you’ll hear in this gripping performance.

 PS: That other milestone for 2020?
-Look for the complete performance of Bernstein’s Serenade to be part of our brand-new Virtual Concert Hall, coming this summer!
+Look for the complete performance of Bernstein’s Serenade to be part of our brand-new Rubato: The Heifetz Virtual Concert Hall, in summer 2020.
+Click here to view.